Get Ask a Boss delivered every week

-2. If you’ve been doing excellent work for a year since your salary was last set, it might be time to ask for a raise.
+3. If you’ve been doing excellent work for a year since your salary was last set, it might be time to ask.

 Some companies will revisit your salary every year on their own, often tied to performance reviews.
 But plenty won’t bring it up on their own, in which case you’ll need to figure out when to broach it yourself.

 Generally speaking, if it’s been a year or more since your salary was last set, and if you’ve been doing excellent work during that time, it’s reasonable to ask to revisit your pay now.

 But if your salary was already increased sometime in the last 12 months, expecting another one before a year is up generally isn’t realistic and is likely to come across as out-of-touch.
 The same is true if you haven’t been in the job for a year yet.
 There can be some exceptions to this, like if the job turned out to be wildly different than what was discussed when you were hired, or if your boss suddenly asks you to travel 75 percent of the time when you’d signed on for a role with little travel.
 But for most people, expect to wait a year from the last time your salary was set before asking for it to be reassessed.

 And of course, the “excellent work” part of this matters.
 If you’ve been making a lot of mistakes or your boss hasn’t seemed pleased with your work, a request for a raise isn’t likely to go over well, and you risk seeming like you’re not assessing your own performance accurately.

 4. Factor in your company’s raise and budget cycles, if necessary.